Use this calculator to estimate the difference in running costs when replacing a gas boiler with a heat pump in your home.

-Clean Heat Grant: From April 2022, a payment of £4,000 will be made to qualifying homeowners to assist with installation costs for those who install either an Air Source or a Ground Source Heat Pump for space and water heating.
-This scheme is currently out for consultation.
-It is possible that the payment may be increased to up to £7,000.
+Boiler Upgrade Scheme: From April 2022, a payment of £5,000 will be made to qualifying homeowners to assist with installation costs for those who install either an Air Source or a Ground Source Heat Pump for space and water heating.
+The scheme was launched in October 2021.

 Basis of calculations

 The calculator takes actual annual gas usage for the home and, by making assumptions on typical gas boiler and heat pump efficiency, if calculates likely heat pump electricity demand.
 The SPF data for a typical heat pump installation comes from the UCL (2017) reference below.

 Note: System efficiency can be measured at different points.
 In this case the measure used is SPFH2.
 The calculator assumes that the efficiency of the rest of the heating system is the same for both the gas boiler being replaced and the heat pump.

 It assumes that by switching to a heat pump then the gas supply standing charge is saved.
 It also assumes there is no increase in electricity standing charge.

 - Committee on Climate Change (2019).
 The costs and benefits of tighter standards for new buildings.
 Available at: https://www.theccc.org.uk